Course Delivery for Fall '21

 Returning a loaned device

-If you were loaned a device from the College for the fall semester, the device loaned to you must be returned unless you meet one of the following exceptions:
+If you were loaned a device from the College for the Winter '21 Session or Spring '21 semester, the device loaned to you must be returned unless you meet one of the following exceptions:

-- You are currently registered for the Spring '21 semester
+- You are currently registered for the Fall '21 semester

-- You will register for the Spring '21 semester before Friday, January 29 (The first day of fall classes)
+- You will register for the Fall '21 semester before Wednesday, August 28 (the first day of fall classes)

 If you are not returning to QCC, or transferring to another CUNY college, or returning to QCC but no longer need the device, please return your device to the College.
-We hope the device we loaned to you was helpful in completing your fall classes, and returning your device now will allow us to provide other students who need a device to continue their studies at QCC during the winter and into the spring.
+We hope the device we loaned to you was helpful in completing your Winter Session '21 and/or Spring '21 semester classes, and returning your device now will allow us to provide other students who need a device to continue their studies at QCC during the Fall.

 Please follow the instructions below to return your device to the College: